jsccast/tinygraph/README.md

 Summary: I processed 2,638,544,493 lines (356,018,834,809 bytes) into 2,386,769,886 unique triples (edges) in 16 hours.
 On disk, the database is 90GB.
-So we can run all of Freebase out of RAM.
+So we can run all of Freebase out of RAM (via the page cache).

 But: Still verifying that processing.